Mexican muralism: Influence

-Women of Mexican Muralism
+Women of Mexican muralism

+While the Big Three group and other male artists have received the most attention from admirers and scholars of the Mexican Muralism movement, women painters were also key participants.
+The involvement of women in muralism, however, was not as easily accepted as in the case of male artists.
+One instance of a notable female creator not being able to participate in the movement was that of recognized easel painter Maria Izquierdo, who in 1945 was initially commissioned by the Mexican government to paint a mural inside Mexico City's governmental palace.
+If the work had been painted it would have been the first mural inside a Mexican government building ever made by a woman.
+Even though the mural (titled "Progress in Mexico City") was projected in its entirety, the commission was cancelled allegedly due to opposition from Rivera and Siqueiros.
+This refusal to accept a female-created mural painting has been attributed to the highly unequal gender norms of the era.
+In spite of this initial setback, several women ended up creating notable murals which are considered to form part of the movement.

-Aurora Reyes Flores, The First Woman Muralist
+Aurora Reyes Flores, the first woman muralist

 Aurora Reyes Flores was a political activist, teacher, and the first recognized female Mexican muralist.
 She focused on highlighting problems of those that she considered unprotected.
 Her first mural, "Atentado a Las Maestras Rurales" (Attack on Rural Teachers), depicts a woman who is being dragged by the hair by a man who is also tearing up a book with his other hand.
 Another man, whose face is covered by the large sombrero on his head, also begins beating the woman with the butt of his rifle.
 Behind a door stand three children witnessing the violence take place as they look on in utter shock and disbelief.
 The mural reflected Reyes' concerns with the education system and the struggle to improve social conditions for working women.

-Elena Huerta Muzquiz, Created the Largest Mural in Mexico by a Woman
+Elena Huerta Muzquiz, created the largest mural in Mexico by a woman

 Elena Huerta's 450 square meter work is the largest mural created by a woman in Mexico, taking her two years to complete.
 Located in Saltillo, Mexico, the mural shows two different scenes.
 One scene depicts the independence of Mexico in 1810 with Miguel Hidalgo y Costilla, while the other scene shows Hidalgo alongside contemporary independence leaders who contributed to the independence movements of Mexico.

 Huerta was not only known for her artwork, but also for her literary works, as she was a writer and feminist.
 In her lifetime, she was able to create only three murals.
 She captured the true essence of the Mexican Muralist movement through her passion and ability to keep Mexican culture viable.